 How to pay an animal fine

-If you receive a fine, you have 28 days from the issue date to pay the fine or to appeal it.
+If you receive a fine, you have 28 days from the issue date to pay the fine or to appeal.

-If no action is taken you'll receive a reminder notice and a further 28 days to resolve the fine.
-The State Penalties Enforcement Registry will then deal with the matter and you'll be charged additional fees.
+If you do not take action, you'll receive a reminder notice and a further 28 days to resolve the fine.
+The State Penalties Enforcement Registry will then deal with the matter and charge additional fees.

 You cannot pay the fine online if it is more than 60 days since the date of the fine.